lokapal-xyz/education/content/howtodao/03-dao-governance/Veto-Powers-and-Emergency-Measures/Exit-Options.md

   - Balance flexibility with financial security to avoid governance exploitation.
   - Provide clear guidelines so members understand their exit rights before joining.

-- **Example:** MetaCartel Ventures has used a rage-quit mechanism with vesting rules, preventing abuse while ensuring fair exits.

 ---

-## **Final Thoughts**

-Exit options are essential for DAO sustainability and governance stability.
-By providing structured ways for members to leave—whether through rage-quit, governance forks, buybacks, or vesting schedules—DAOs can resolve disputes peacefully and prevent governance paralysis.

 🔖 **You finished DAO Governance!** 🔖